Thytom/CSnake/README.md

 # CSNAKE

-A small terminal game of C.
+A small terminal snake game, written in C.

 ## Comment